raphw/maven-checksum-extension/README.md

 To activate this extension, its jar file should be either placed in the Maven installation directory under *lib/ext* or be specified via the
 *-Dmaven.ext.class.path=<extension>* property.
-It should however **not** be specified via *.mvn/extensions.xml* as this would require the extension to be downloaded without any validation of the extension itself what would defeat its purpose.
+It should however **not** be specified via *.mvn/extensions.xml* as this would require the extension to be downloaded without any validation of the extension itself, what would defeat its purpose.
 (Hopefully, something similar will however become a Maven core feature at some point.)

 ### Collecting checksums